Facial Eczema

 • Spraying paddocks with fungicides

-• The topping of pastures should be avoided as it increases the amount of dead material at ground level in the pasture.
+• The topping of pastures must be avoided as it increases the amount of dead plant material at ground level.

 • Stock should be rotated around paddocks with good growth on them and moved on before eating them right down.